mcbookshelf/bookshelf/modules/bs.log/README.md

 ## 📄 Bookshelf Log

-Log messages in the chat with varying levels of severity.
+Log messages to chat with severity levels (error, warn, info, debug).
+Filter by namespace and tags, and browse log history.

 ### ✨ Features